For the love of entertainment

 I happen to like Jean Dujardin in The Artist, but there’s no denying the performance is out of its depth with the other contenders–which is not to take away from Dujardin’s performance.
 It’s hard to imagine The Artist working without his winning turn as a silent movie star who sees his fame dim with the arrival of talking pictures.
 Dujardin is effortlessly charming, managing the mean feat of displaying all the tricks silent film actors employed to embellish their emotions while keeping his performance grounded for modern audiences.
 Dujardin loses out simply because his role lacks the emotional heft and resonance of his competitors.
 But if they gave an Academy Award for charm, he’d be head of the class, hands down.

-Should have won in 2011: It wasn’t a solid year for Actors–the only real threat to Dujardin was Gary Oldman in Tinker, Tailer, Soldier, Spy–and he was never going to win.
-Dujardin deserved it anyway.
+Should have won in 2011: It wasn’t a solid year for Actors but Dujardin deserved it anyway.

-By December of 2015 three out of the four acting categories were totally up in the air.
+By December of 2015, three out of the four acting categories were totally up in the air.
 The one lock?
 Leonardo DiCaprio.
 He had made himself a total inevitability.
 “Can you believe he’s never won before?”
 “He literally suffered for this movie.”
 That was the conversation Leo built up heading into award season, and in no time at all he was the biggest can’t-miss of the year.
 That he had been a serious contender several times before only hastened the urgency to “finally” reward him.
-As for the role itself, all it really asks him to do is suffer and be angry.
-He does it with great intensity, but there isn’t actually any range to display here.
-Just pain and rage.
+As for the role itself, all it really asks him to do is suffer and be angry, which he does with great intensity.

 Colin Firth is genuinely good as King George VI, the uncertain monarch who had the crown thrust at him after his elder brother abdicated just in time for World War II.
 In trying times, George must find the strength to give his nation the courage it needs.
 A stutterer utterly lacking in confidence, George hired a speech therapist to help him correct the issue (and find his own resolve).
 I may have some harsh words for the movie itself, but Firth is the real deal.
 He gives a rounded, deep performance that makes you believe he’s a man desperately trying to do right by his family and his country.

 Should have won in 2010: One could argue that Firth won in 2010 because he lost to Jeff Bridges the year before.
 One wouldn’t necessarily be wrong to point that out, but I feel confident Firth’s performance would have ended up on top anyway.
-He deserved to win here.
+He deserved to win.

 It isn’t just the astonishing physical transformation Gary Oldman underwent to play Winston Churchill, although that helps because it’s not just the Academy Award-winning makeup at play.
 Oldman’s embodies Churchill down to posture and movement.
 Darkest Hour is a prestige pic all the way but Oldman subverts a lot of the tropes that go with it by celebrating Churchill’s flaws just as much as his strengths.
 There’s a mischievous twinkle in Oldman’s eyes that made a lot of his scenes for me.
 The movie constantly supplies him with big moments and he knocks each of them out of the park.